San Miguel De Tucuman Tucuman, Argentina Travel Guide

 San Javier: Approximately 25 km (15 miles) west of San Miguel de Tucumán.

 Transportation: Regular public buses, taxis, Remis (personal vehicles), or organized tours.
 Self-driving offers flexibility.
-The winding mountain road provides scenic views.
+The curving mountain road provides scenic views.

-Discover the natural beauty and rich cultural landscapes surrounding San Miguel de Tucumán.
+Discover the beauty of nature and rich cultural landscapes surrounding San Miguel de Tucumán.

 Approximately 25 km (15 miles) north of San Miguel de Tucumán.
 A full-day trip allows ample time to enjoy activities.